|Inner Lives of Deaf Children|

 Sheridan draws upon her tenure as a social worker as well as her own experience as a deaf child growing up in a hearing family in analyzing her study's results.
 “From listening to the voices of these children we learn that they do not always see themselves, their lifeworlds, and their experiences as researchers have traditionally described them,” she writes.
 “These children have strengths, they have positive experiences, and they enjoy positive relationships.”
 With evident devotion to her subjects, Sheridan renders Inner Lives of Deaf Children an enlightening read for parents and scholars alike.

-Martha Sheridan is Professor, Department of Social Work, Gallaudet University, Washington, DC.
+Martha A. Sheridan is a professor in the Department of Social Work at Gallaudet University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST